 The drafting of schedules of future losses is often seen as something of a specialist art form.

-A practical, hands-on course in which delegates will learn the legal, evidential and tactical requirements in drafting, and challenging, schedules of loss.
+These are practical, hands-on courses in which delegates will learn the legal, evidential and tactical requirements in drafting, and challenging, schedules of loss.
 Delegates will carry out different types of calculations personally using a workbook and case studies.

-This course takes delegates from the absolute basics through all the major calculations required in a PI claim including more advanced uses of the Ogden tables including calculating bereavement and dependency awards in fatal accident and disease claims.
+The course takes delegates from the absolute basics through all the major calculations required in a PI claim including more advanced uses of the Ogden tables including calculating bereavement and dependency awards in fatal accident and disease claims.

 What you will learn: